WPFD Summit Tanzania

 Days of Activities

-From a media fun run, high-level dialogues, sessions on AI in journalism, to an excursion to Mkomazi National Park.
+From a media fun run, high-level dialogues, sessions on AI in journalism, to an excursion to Ngorongoro crater.

 1